-This presentation provides the UH, greater Hawaii community, and national counterparts an opportunity to learn more about the SONDH endowed professorships such as donor intent as well as the recipient’s area of past scholarly work and planned future endeavors.
+This presentation provides the UH, greater Hawaii community, and national counterparts an opportunity to learn more about the NAWSON endowed professorships such as donor intent as well as the recipient’s area of past scholarly work and planned future endeavors.

 Persons with disability-related access needs are invited to contact Desiree Uyeda for alternate arrangements.